 children and youth received support to continue their education.

-internally displaced households received cash transfers.
+internally displaced households received humanitarian assistance.

 people in vulnerable position found employment.